Jiuzhaigou

 Yak is the meat the Amdo Tibetan kitchens of northern Sichuan have cooked with for generations.

-The hot-pot version sets a clear broth over the brazier with a handful of dried Sichuan pepper and a few cloves of black cardamom.
-Yak shoulder, ribs and tripe go in by turn.
-The flavour is closer to grass-fed beef than to lamb, leaner and a touch gamier, with a clean finish that sits easier at altitude than the chilli-oil pots Chengdu is built around.
+The hot-pot version sets a clear broth over the brazier with dried Sichuan pepper and a few cloves of black cardamom, then takes yak shoulder, ribs and tripe in turn.
+The flavour is closer to grass-fed beef than to lamb, leaner and a touch gamier, with a clean finish.
 Barley flatbread mops up the broth at the end.

 We sit you at a family-run kitchen in one of the Tibetan villages just outside the park gate, the chef's own pot rather than the visitor-strip version, with the meat cut to order from the morning's deliveries.
 The broth has been on the simmer since lunchtime, so the spice has had its hours, and the tripe and shoulder arrive in the right order rather than all at once.